Periods of N-body Systems Determined Through Dimensional Analysis: Main results

-On the other hand, (\ref{eq:suncoj}), although also dimensionally homogeneous, did not fit relevant data from numerical simulations.
-However, Semay \cite{key-11} suggested that a certain quantum-theoretical analogue $T_{q}$ of $T$ for a system of $n$ identical quantum particles is given by (\ref{eq:equalm2}) with $T$ replaced by $T_{q}$ (see also \cite{SEM2}).
+In contrast to (\ref{eq:sunconj0}), the analytic solution (\ref{eq:suncoj}), although also dimensionally homogeneous, did not agree with the numerical solutions in \cite{LI1,LI2}.
+However, Semay \cite[eq.
+9]{SEM1} suggested that a certain quantum-theoretical analogue $T_{q}$ of $T$ for a system of $n$ identical quantum particles is given by (\ref{eq:equalm2}) with $T$ replaced by $T_{q}$ (see also \cite{SEM2}).
 Sun \cite{SUN2} then suggested that in a more general system of $n$ quantum particles $T_{q}$ is given by (\ref{eq:suncoj}) with $T$ replaced by $T_{q}$, noting that (\ref{eq:equalm2}) follows from (\ref{eq:suncoj}) under the assumption that all particle masses are equal.